rcltech/sls/sls/README.md

 # React Web Application

 ### Development
-Clone this repo, and navigate to this directory.
-Start the devlopement server.
+Clone this repository, and navigate to this directory.
+Start the development server.
 ```
 npm start
 ```